Wealth (film): Plot

-As described in a film magazine, artist Mary McLeod (Clayton) meets Phillip Dominick (Rawlinson), the son of a wealthy woman, on a Pullman car on a train bound for the city.
-When she informs the conductor that she has left her purse behind, Phillip magnanimously gives up his stateroom for her.
-The chance acquaintance ripens to love and they get married.
-The match does not meet the approval of Phillip's mother (McDowell), and when they go to live with her, she makes life almost unbearable for Mary.
-The wife also becomes disgusted at the idle life led by her husband.
+As described in a film magazine, artist Mary McLeod meets Phillip Dominick, the son of a wealthy woman, on a Pullman car on a train bound for the city.
+When she informs the conductor that she has left her purse behind, Phillip magnanimously offers his stateroom to her.
+The chance acquaintance ripens to love, and they get married.
+The match does not meet the approval of Phillip's mother, and when they move in with her, she makes life almost unbearable for Mary.
+The wife also becomes disgusted with the idle life her husband leads.
 Then a baby is born to them.
-Phillip goes on a camping trip, and while he is absent the child dies.
-Upon his return Mary decides to leave him.
+Phillip goes on a camping trip, and while he is absent, the child dies.
+Upon his return, Mary decides to leave him.
 Phillip follows her to her studio and announces that his mother's money has been a curse.
 He swears that he will be a man from then on, and Mary knows happiness lies ahead for them.